-Women’s small groups are starting up again, studying Latasha’s Morrison’s Be the Bridge: Pursuing God’s Heart for Racial Reconciliation.
+Women’s small groups are starting up again, meeting virtually to study Latasha’s Morrison’s Be the Bridge: Pursuing God’s Heart for Racial Reconciliation.
 More information here.
 New members are welcome anytime.

 We’re hosting the Rotating Shelter for the whole month of November!
 Buoyed by our experience in the spring and feeling the clear need expressed by the Shelter Association of Washtenaw County, we’ve agreed to be one of the five, month-long hosts.
 We’ve also agreed to provide daytime shelter for any of the men who do not want to increase their exposure risk to Covid-19 or traverse Ann Arbor, with many of the homeless-friendly buildings closed.
 Find out the many different ways to volunteer and support this ministry.